fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 connection = EsConnectionFactory.create(system, settings);
 {% endhighlight %}

-A CQRS+ES application usually establishes an EventStore connection on application startup and unlike a relational database connection, retains the connection for the entire application lifecycle.

 With the event store connection established, application is ready to serve user requests.
 For a command request, event-sourced application's write model starts by reading an aggregate root and then appending new events to it if necessary.

 Reading Events
 --------------

 The following snippet shows how to read events from an event stream asynchronously.
+Client has to specify the stream name, offset to start reading events from, and number of events to be read.

 {% highlight java linenos %}
+var streamName = "sample_stream";
+var readOffset = 0;
+var eventsCount = 100;

 Future<ReadStreamEventsCompleted> res = connection.readStreamEventsForward(
-                    streamIdentity.streamName(),
+                    streamName,
-                    new EventNumber.Exact(startEventNumber),
+                    new EventNumber.Exact(readOffset),
-                    100,
+                    eventsCount,
                     true,
                     credentials());

-List<DispatchableDomainEvent> dispatchableEvents = new ArrayList<>();

 ReadStreamEventsCompleted r = Await.result(res, Duration.create(10, TimeUnit.SECONDS));
 var events = r.eventsJava();